bokkypoobah/umswap/README.md

-# umswap - Frictionless tokenised ERC-721 pools
+# umswap - "Like WETH, but for ERC-721s"

 Umswaps are subsets of ERC-721 NFT collections pooled into ERC-20 tokens.